netasstaj/SpidrReportAutomation/README.md

 This script has written for Spidr Core Departmant in Netas by Ersin CEYLAN.

-== Usage
+## Usage

 ---

-  python deneme.py dirOld dirNew
+  python deneme.py --dirOld --dirNew